First published: 22 March, 2021

 Have we missed something?
 Please feel free to send questions or comments to email@example.com

 – China’s Ministry of Culture and Tourism required Chinese travel agents to stop the sale of outbound group and package travel (from a minimum of a flight + hotel package) from 27 January, 2020.
-As of July 2021, this ban has not yet been lifted.
+This ban was reiterated in a press conference on 29 September, 2021.

 – Earlier in September 2021, the Civil Aviation Authority of China (CAAC) advised against international travel over the Mid-Autumn Festival and October National Day holiday period (source).
-This reiterates the last announcement by the Ministry of Foreign Affairs was made on 25 May, 2021, reminding Chinese citizens that they should not leave the country for any non-essential reason.
+This reiterates the last announcement by the Ministry of Foreign Affairs, on 25 May, 2021, reminding Chinese citizens that they should not leave the country for any non-essential reason.
 (Source)

 – On 6 August, 2021 a spokesperson from China’s National Immigration Administration said that the issue or renewal of passports would only be prioritized for Chinese studying or working abroad, and those without the urgent need to travel internationally should postpone any plans to do so.
 (Source)

 – An increasing number of countries around the world are now open to Chinese tourists.
 Many do not require any quarantine-on-arrival, and most (but not all) require a negative PCR test.
 Notably, after suspending entry for Chinese tourists in February 2020, the US will allow fully vaccinated Chinese visitors from November, 2021, accepting both the Sinopharm and Sinovac vaccines.